AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/assignment-sequence-and-conditional.md

 Assignment is the most basic operation one can have in language (leaving aside the "do nothing" operation that isn't particular interesting).
-The weakest preconddition calculus associates the following computation to an assignement operation;
+The weakest precondition calculus associates the following computation to an assignment operation;

 -> $wp(x = E , Post) := Post[x \leftarrow E]$ <-